projecttacoma/deqm-test-server/README.md

 To use, first POST a measure bundle into your database, then send a GET request to `http://localhost:3000/4_0_1/Measure/$care-gaps` with the required parameters.

-Check out the [$care-gaps operation spec](https://build.fhir.org/ig/HL7/davinci-deqm/OperationDefinition-care-gaps.html) for more infomration.
+Check out the [$care-gaps operation spec](https://build.fhir.org/ig/HL7/davinci-deqm/OperationDefinition-care-gaps.html) for more information.

 #### `$data-requirements`